Historicity of the Bible: The Exodus

-Mainstream scholarship no longer accepts the biblical Exodus account as history for a number of reasons.
-Most scholars agree that the Exodus stories reached the current form centuries after the apparent setting of the stories.
-The Book of Exodus itself attempts to ground the event firmly in history, dating the exodus to the 2666th year after creation (Exodus 12:40-41), the construction of the tabernacle to year 2667 (Exodus 40:1-2, 17), stating that the Israelites dwelled in Egypt for 430 years (Exodus 12:40-41), and including place names such as Goshen (Gen. 46:28), Pithom and Ramesses (Exod.
+Most mainstream scholars do not accept the biblical Exodus account as history for a number of reasons.
+It is generally agreed that the Exodus stories reached the current form centuries after the apparent setting of the stories.
+The Book of Exodus itself attempts to ground the event firmly in history, stating that the Israelites dwelled in Egypt for 430 years (Exodus 12:40–41), and including place names such as Goshen (Gen. 46:28), Pithom and Ramesses (Exod.
 1:11), as well as stating that 600,000 Israelite men were involved (Exodus 12:37).
-The Book of Numbers further states that the number of Israelites in the desert during the wandering were 603,550, including 22,273 first-borns, which modern estimates put at 2.5-3 million total Israelites, a clearly fanciful number that could never have been supported by the Sinai Desert.
+The Book of Numbers further states that the number of Israelites in the desert during the wandering were 603,550, including 22,273 first-borns, which modern estimates put at 2.5–3 million total Israelites, a clearly fanciful number that could never have been supported by the Sinai Desert.
 The geography is vague with regions such as Goshen unidentified, and there are internal problems with dating in the Pentateuch.
 No modern attempt to identify a historical Egyptian prototype for Moses has found wide acceptance, and no period in Egyptian history matches the biblical accounts of the Exodus.
 Some elements of the story are miraculous and defy rational explanation, such as the Plagues of Egypt and the Crossing of the Red Sea.
 The Bible also fails to mention the names of any of the pharaohs involved in the Exodus narrative.